jekyll/jekyll/docs/_docs/step-by-step/01-setup.md

 * `jekyll serve` - Does `jekyll build` and runs it on a local web server at `http://localhost:4000`, rebuilding the site any time you make a change.

 {: .note .info}
 When you're developing a site, use `jekyll serve`.
+To force the browser to refresh with every change, use `jekyll serve --livereload`.

 Run `jekyll serve` and go to
 <a href="http://localhost:4000" target="_blank" data-proofer-ignore>http://localhost:4000</a> in